 A bonfire by a stock pond made the water seem like it was burning.
 A car motor hung on a winch above a gutted sedan in a barn.
 Everyone pissed in the weeds in exactly the same way, looking over their shoulders, hitching up their zippers with a bounce when they were done.

 Kegs were on a picnic table, and the table was covered with a tablecloth that still had the creases in it.
-The detail made you homesick.
+The details made you homesick.
 No surprise.

 The trailer was warm and smelled like kerosene.
-There was a beer distributor calendar on the refrigerator, a brown plaid couch and a coffee table.
-A palsied stack of dishes waited in the sink.
+There was a beer distributor calendar on the refrigerator, a brown plaid couch and a coffee table with a Hustler on it.
+A palsied stack of dishes in a sink.

-Your sister pulled at her bangs in the reflection of the kitchen window.
+Your sister pulled at her bangs in the reflection of a window.

 Damp and earthy-autumn air outside.
 Vapors glowed silvery over everything that breathed.
 The guitarist knelt at his amp, blew on his hands to warm his fingers, fiddled with knobs.
 He tuned up by tapping the tops of the strings.
-The chimes wobbled away like smoke rings.
+The harmonics wobbled away into the air like smoke rings.
 There were scattered whistles.

 The front man walked out of the crowd, stepped onto the pallets, and put his plastic cup down.
-He covered the mic and yelled muffled questions to the band: White Light?
-White Light?
+He covered the mic and yelled muffled questions to the band: Golden Years?
+Golden?

-The drummer started.
+The drummer counted.
 The band fell in.
-The frontman pulled the mic to himself and closed his eyes.
+The front man pulled the mic to himself and closed his eyes.

 Your sister and her friends held up their cups and bowed their heads with the beat.
 Football players leaned on their boot heels, sipped their beer, watched the stage serenely.